Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Introduction

-In this work, we build a self-consistent model of the outflowing tail that attempts to accurately reproduce the 3D hydrodynamics simulations that it is based on.
+In this work, we build a self-consistent and computationally quick model of the outflowing tail that attempts to accurately reproduce the 3D hydrodynamics simulations that it is based on.
 We prove the validity of this approach by comparing the trajectory of the tails our model produces to multiple 3D hydrodynamics simulations.
-The primary motivation of the model is to produce synthetic Lyman-$\alpha$ transits that can be computed quickly enough to perform ``retrievals'' of atmospheric escape properties on the velocity-resolved transit spectrum.
-We present a study of GJ 436 b, a test case and discuss interpretations of the results.
+We couple this model to a ray tracing routine to produce synthetic transits.
+The primary motivation of this work is to create a framework to perform ``retrievals'' of atmospheric escape properties on velocity-resolved Lyman-$\alpha$ transit data.
+This will allow us to elucidate the key physics governing observations, allowing targeted 3D simulations.
+We emphasize that we do not suggest our model replaces large-scale 3D hydrodynamics simulations.
+Rather, the model allows us to widely evaluate the parameter space to test whether the physical picture of Lyman-$\alpha$ transits developed in simulations is capable of explaining Lyman-$\alpha$ transits observations and determining the constraining power of these observations.
+To demonstrate this, we present a study of the GJ 436 b and discuss interpretations of the results.